We’ll be adding phrases and terms here to help us with clarity and consistency.

 Power of Emotional Intelligence

-Full name: Power of Emotional Intelligence
+Full name: Leading with Emotional Intelligence

 This one day course is a stand alone course, as well as a great optional, train-the-trainer add on to EQ Certification.